adomurad/r2e/README.md

 ### E2E testing

+The `test` wrapper will make sure to cleanup after test and when they fail.

+There is no way (yet) to run a list of tests - compiler bug.

+TODO: This will be able to generate a test report in most popular formats.

 ```elixir
 test1 = test "go to google and click some stuff" \browser ->
     # open the page http://google.com in browser